 Section 2.5 of the SPA is hereby deleted in its entirety and replaced with the following:

-On or before 5:00 p.m.
-Houston, Texas time, on May 10, 2001 Purchaser shall cause (a) payment of the cash portion of the Accelerated Closing Payment (One Million Dollars ($1,000,000)) to be made by wire or intrabank transfer of immediately available funds to Seller's pursuant to the wiring instructions described on Schedule 2.5 and (b) the original, executed AES Promissory Note to be delivered to Seller.
+(i) On or before 10:00 a.m.
+Houston, Texas time, on May 11, 2001 Purchaser shall cause (a) full payment of the Cash Portion of the Purchase Price to be made by wire or intrabank transfer of immediately available funds to Seller's account pursuant to the wiring instructions described on Schedule 2.5 and (b) delivery to Seller of an original, executed letter signed by an authorized representative of Purchaser affirming that the Payment by Purchaser of the Deferred Portion of the Purchase Price will occur no later than August 1, 2001 and such payment is an unconditional obligation of Purchaser subject to no deduction, abatement, setoff, or counterclaims (the "AES Commitment Letter").

+(ii) On or before 10:00 a.m.
+Houston, Texas time, on August 1, 2001 Purchaser shall cause full payment of the Deferred Portion of the Purchase Price to be made by wire or intrabank transfer of immediately available funds to Seller's account pursuant to the wiring instructions described on Schedule 2.5.

 Schedule 1 to the SPA shall be amended by inserting the following defined terms following the term "AAA" as follows:

+“AES Commitment Letter” has the meaning provided therefor in Section 2.5(i) of the Purchase Agreement.

+Schedule 1 to the SPA shall be amended by inserting the following defined terms following the term "Business Day" as follows:

-“Accelerated Closing Payment” has the meaning provided therefor in Section 2.2(a) of the Purchase Agreement.
+“Cash Portion of the Purchase Price” has the meaning provided therefor in Section 2.2 of the Purchase Agreement.

+Schedule 1 to the SPA shall be amended by inserting the following defined terms following the term "Cost Milestone" as follows:

-“AES Promissory Note” has the meaning provided therefor in Section 2.2(a) of the Purchase Agreement.
+“Deferred Portion of the Purchase Price” has the meaning provided therefor in Section 2.2 of the Purchase Agreement.

 Representations, Warranties and Covenants of Purchaser.